-Our first stop was at a little beach.
+Our first stop of the Wineglass Bay day trip tour was at a little beach.
 It was a good break in the journey and allowed us to use the restrooms.

 Next, we made a quick stop on the side of the road at a wallaby sanctuary.
 The lady runs it out of her home and cares for any wallabies that have been abandoned or orphaned.